Everyone knows how useful apps can be for daily living, but apps for RV travel can really come in handy on the road.

 Created by travelers, for travelers, Driftr is designed as a social network for those who like to hit the road.
-The app supports photos and videos, and encourages sharing reviews and travel advice.
+The app supports photos and videos and encourages sharing reviews and travel advice.
 Create your own travel blog instantly.
 Quickly and easily find the best places to stay, attractions, places to eat anywhere in the while taking advantage of exclusive offers.
 It's helpful in planning a trip as well.
 The app is free for iOS and Android.

 Day One lets you create an entry with just one click or use one of the numerous templates.
-You can add data like location, weather, music you are listening to and more.
+You can add data like location, weather, the music you are listening to, and more.
 Plus, you can embed photos and videos or even draw.
 And to make sure you stay consistent, you can set notifications to remind you that it’s time to journal.
 The app is free for iOS and Android.

 Get more RV travel ideas, tips, news, and perks!

 Each Monday we publish our RV Lifestyle Newsletter, where we share weekly articles about RV travel that inspire and inform.
 We'll start by sending you a free RV travel checklist.
 Plus, you become one of our Fellow Travelers, which gets you lots of special perks and RV discounts.
 It's totally free!
 Enter your info below and you are in!